REMSA Advanced Emergency Medical Technician Education

 - Have proof of immunizations including Hepatitis B, MMR-DPT and Varicella (or positive Chicken Pox history)

-The AEMT program meets Tuesdays and Thursdays from 5:30 p.m.–10:30 p.m. for 14 weeks.
+The AEMT program meets Mondays and Wednesdays from 5:30 p.m.–10:30 p.m. for 14 weeks.
 You will also be required to schedule and complete two (2) 12-hour clinical shifts and two (2) 12-hour field shifts outside of class time.
 These are the minimum requirements of the course and more time may be required if necessary to meet current course standards.
 National Registry practical testing is also included in the program.
 A date and time will be chosen for this exam at the beginning of the course.